mheily/libkqueue/README.md

 - `NOTE_VERSION` return the current version as a 32bit unsigned integer in the format `MMmmpprr` (`Major`, `minor`, `patch`, `release`) in the `data` field of an entry in the eventlist.
 - `NOTE_VERSION_STR` return the current version as a string in the `udata` field of an entry in the eventlist.
+- `NOTE_FORK_CLEANUP` defaults to on (`1`).
+   - If the `data` field is `0` no resources will be cleaned up on fork.
+   - if the `data` field is `1` all kqueues will be closed/freed on fork.
+   The default behaviour matches native kqueue but may be expensive if many kqueues are active.
+   If `EV_RECEIPT` is set the previous value of cleanup flag will be provided in a receipt event.

 Example - retrieving version string: